Chile operates under the Hague Convention on intercountry adoption.

 To adopt from Chile you must first be found eligible to adopt according to your State or Territory’s eligibility requirements for intercountry adoption.

 In addition to these Australian requirements, Chile has the following requirements:

-- Married couples between the ages of 25 and 60 can adopt from Chile.
+- Married couples under the age of 60 can adopt from Chile.
 Couples must have been married for two years (unless they are infertile).

 - Applicants in a same-sex relationship are ineligible.

 - Single applicants are not eligible to apply.